RedisLabs/redislabs-docs/content/rs/references/cli-utilities/redis-cli/_index.md

 - Run any `redis-cli` command without prefacing it with `redis-cli`.
 - Enter `?` for more information about how to use the `HELP` command and [set `redis-cli` preferences](https://redis.io/docs/manual/cli/#preferences).
-- Enter [`HELP`](https://redis.io/docs/manual/cli/#showing-help-about-redis-commands) followed by the name of a command for a detailed explanation of the command and its usage.
+- Enter [`HELP`](https://redis.io/docs/manual/cli/#showing-help-about-redis-commands) followed by the name of a command for more information about the command and its options.
 - Press the `Tab` key for command completion.
 - Enter `exit` or `quit` or press `Control+D` to exit interactive mode and return to the terminal prompt.